All Year: Yes

 English, French, Japanese

-Next door to the house in which I live is a traditional farmhouse which I have been restoring to a condition suitable for a guesthouse and event space.
-You would be able to use this building, except if there is a gathering or event which requires all the rooms, in which case there is a third building with bedrooms, where I also might ask you to live if you are staying for a long enough time that you want to create your own space, as the rooms in the guesthouse must be able to be completely emptied for some kinds of occasions, or for paying guests.
+Next door to the house in which I live is a traditional farmhouse which I have restored to a condition suitable for guests and events.
+You would be able to use this building, except if there is a gathering or event which requires all the rooms, in which case there is a third building with bedrooms, where I also might ask you to live if you are staying for a long enough time that you want to create your own space, as the rooms in the guesthouse must be able to be completely emptied for some kinds of occasions.

 Meals I provide are vegetarian (not strict vegan), and are a popular feature of the events I host.
 People seem to like the cuisine, which ranges from Japanese to Italian to Indian.
 I tend to get up late, so often it will best for you to prepare your own breakfasts if you are an early riser.
 This is also an alcohol-free zone, especially during musical events, but I do not enforce the rule strictly in the case of moderate usage, I am, however, disinclined to socialise with people under the influence.